How-to-lose-weight-fast/hepatoburn/README.md

 Each morning started with warm lime water.
-I added oats to my meals, took daily walks around the neighborhood, and tried my best to eat healthy.
+I added oats to my meals, took daily walks around the neighborhood, and made an effort to eat healthily.
 But the truth?
 I wasn’t feeling any better.
 I felt worse.

 My knees ached constantly.
 I was always tired, no matter how much I rested.
 And the hardest part of it all?
 I couldn’t keep up with my sweet granddaughter, Olivia.
 She’s my little sunshine, but even just standing up after playing with her left me out of breath and in pain.

 When she left in the evenings, the silence in the house felt heavy.
 I missed the version of me who used to be full of energy and joy.
-I started to wonder... is this just aging?
+I started to wonder...
+Is this just a natural part of aging?
 Do I have to accept the weight gain, the fatigue, the discomfort?

 But then something unexpected happened over lunch with my best friend, Heather.